-Whichever route you choose, you will almost certainly traverse the spectacular Carpathian Mountains, (home to bears and wolves), taking in the mysterious and truly history-filled towns of Transylvania; if you wish to venture further north then the gorgeous painted monasteries of Bucovina and the hidden valleys of Maramures await you.
-Away from the mountains Rediscover can also provide an opportunity to explore the beautiful Danube Delta (which deserves at least a few days), staying at an isolated settlement deep within its distributaries.
-This is one of the genuine cultural encounters that travelling to Romania with Rediscover the World affords you, leaving enduring memories of this truly unique and enchanting country.
+Whichever route you choose, you will almost certainly traverse the spectacular Carpathian Mountains, (home to bears and wolves) and take in the mysterious and truly history-filled towns of Transylvania.
+If you wish to venture further north then the gorgeous painted monasteries of Bucovina and the hidden valleys of rural Maramures await you.
+Away from the mountains we would recommend an opportunity to explore the beautiful Danube Delta (which deserves at least a few days), staying at an isolated settlement deep within its distributaries.
+These are some of the genuine cultural encounters that travelling to Romania with Rediscover the World affords you, leaving enduring memories of this truly unique and enchanting country.

 Discover the peaks of the Carpathians, Transylvania's mediaeval towns and the monasteries of Moldova.
 Our most popular walking and sightseeing holiday also includes authentic Romanian cuisine, feudal villages, folklore and moments of relaxation in some of the most picturesque places in Eastern Europe.

 A holiday in Romania means culture, history, spirituality, medieval buildings, nature, legend, adventure, traditional food, fun and much more besides!
 Come and see, taste, hear, discover and live Romania!
 Much of Romania consists of virtually untouched countryside and centuries old folklore and traditions still thrive in its picturesque villages.